The Alice McCosh Trust

 2017-18 award

-Kelleigh Green, The Open University.
+Kelleigh Greene, The Open University.

 Kelleigh Greene is undertaking research related to the pollination strategies of orchids.
 She is currently midway through her research and her interim report can be found here.